ralatas/ArtesTest/README.md

-# Match-3 Technical Test — Feature Implementation Summary
+# Match-3 Technical Test — Refactored Architecture Overview

-This document summarizes all features implemented according to the assignment requirements, including architectural decisions and minimal-impact changes to the original project.
+This document describes the refactored architecture and the implemented features of the Match‑3 technical test.
+The goal was not only to meet the assignment requirements, but also to reorganize the project into a cleaner, more maintainable structure that feels closer to real production code.

 ---

-## ✅ Task 1 — Cascading Logic & Prevention of Accidental Matches

-### ✔ Preventing accidental matches during refill
-An anti-match check was added to the refill logic: newly spawned gems no longer create instant matches unless unavoidable.

-### ✔ Per-gem cascading behavior
-`DecreaseRowCo` was reworked:
-- gems fall **one-by-one** instead of dropping as a whole column;
-- added `cascadeStepDelay` for natural timing;
-- consistent top-to-bottom cascading per column.

-### ✔ Swipe-left bug fixed
-Corrected a boundary condition that caused out-of-range array access on left swipes.
+## 🎯 High‑Level Summary

+The original monolithic logic has been restructured into a **service‑based architecture**, where each gameplay responsibility is isolated into its own component.
+This makes the project easier to understand, modify, and extend in the future.

+New services introduced:

+- **InputService** — handles swipe detection, move validation, and swap logic
+- **BoardRefillService** — cascades, gravity, refill, staggered spawning
+- **ScoreService** — unified scoring API
+- **MatchResolver** — match resolution, bomb creation, destruction workflow
+- **BombService** — bomb queueing, explosion rules, delayed detonations

+Each service has a clear responsibility, significantly improving the readability and SOLID compliance of the project.

 ---

+## 🧩 Implemented Features (from assignment requirements)

+### ✔ Cascading Logic
+Gems fall individually with natural timing using `cascadeStepDelay`.
+The falling mechanic now looks smooth and predictable.

+### ✔ Prevention of Accidental Matches
+Refill logic ensures that newly spawned gems do **not** create instant matches unless absolutely unavoidable.

-## ✅ Task 2 — Gem Object Pooling System
+### ✔ Object Pooling
-A standalone `SC_GemPool` component was implemented.
+A dedicated `SC_GemPool` replaces Instantiate/Destroy during gameplay.

-### ✔ Replaced Instantiate/Destroy with pooling
-All gems are now spawned via `Get` and returned via `Release`, reducing allocations and eliminating runtime stutters.

-### ✔ Supports multiple gem types
+Supports multiple gem prefabs and eliminates allocation spikes during cascades.
-Each gem prefab has its own queue inside the pool.

-### ✔ Minimal code changes
+### ✔ Bomb Piece
-Only two methods were updated:
-- `SpawnGem`
+- Bombs are created **only** from matches of 4 or more gems
+- Bombs inherit the correct color (`baseType`)
-- `DestroyMatchedGemsAt`
+- Explosion affects:

-All other gameplay logic remains intact.
+  - all 8 neighbors (orthogonal + diagonal)
+  - cross cells at distance 2
+- Explosion sequence follows the required timing:
+  1. Destroy neighbors
+  2. Destroy bomb
+  3. Trigger cascade

+### ✔ Staggered Gem Refill
+New gems spawn with a stagger using `spawnStaggerDelay`, creating a clean chain‑drop animation similar to commercial Match‑3 games.

 ---

-## ✅ Task 3 — Bomb Special Piece

-### ✔ Bomb creation strictly from 4+ matches
-The system tracks the player's last swap and creates a bomb **only** if a 4+ connected match originates from that move.

-### ✔ Color grouping via `baseType`
-Bombs inherit the match color, allowing correct match behavior with gems of the same color group.

-### ✔ Match logic updated for special pieces
-Matching is now based on `baseType`, enabling:
-- bomb + regular gems of same color,
-- bomb + bomb combinations.

-### ✔ Explosion pattern implemented exactly as required
-Bombs destroy:
+## 🏗 Architecture Overview

+### **SC_GameLogic (Coordinator)**
+No longer contains gameplay logic.
+Now acts as a centralized organizer that initializes services and routes key events.

+### **InputService**
+Extracted from `SC_Gem`, now responsible for:
+- detecting swipe direction
-- all 8 neighboring tiles (orthogonal + diagonal), and
+- selecting neighboring gem
-- cross-shaped positions at distance 2 (x±2, y) and (x, y±2).

-### ✔ Correct explosion sequence
-1. Destroy neighbors (`bombNeighborDelay`)
-2. Destroy the bomb itself (`bombDestroyDelay`)
-3. **Only then** trigger cascading/refill

-The old `CheckForBombs` and `MarkBombArea` system was removed.
+- performing swap
+- validating moves
+- rolling back invalid swaps

+`SC_Gem` became a simple visual/state object with no gameplay logic inside.

+### **MatchResolver**
+Handles:
+- match resolution
+- bomb creation
+- delegating explosion logic to BombService
+- coordinating post-destruction cascades

+### **BombService**
+Responsible for:
+- collecting bombs during match resolution
+- applying the correct explosion pattern
+- executing delayed chain‑explosions

+### **BoardRefillService**
+Handles the entire board update cycle:
+- gravity
+- cascade
+- refill
+- anti‑match spawn logic
+- cleanup of misplaced gem objects

+### **ScoreService**
+Provides a single place for all scoring updates, simplifying future expansion (combo chains, multipliers, streak bonuses).

 ---

-## ✅ Task 5 — Staggered Gem Drop Animation

-### ✔ Cascading existing gems with stagger
-Using `cascadeStepDelay`, gems fall individually with smooth timing.

-### ✔ Staggered spawn of new gems
-Implemented `RefillBoardCo`:
-- new gems spawn one-by-one,
-- controlled by `spawnStaggerDelay`,
-- resulting in a polished chain-like drop effect similar to Royal Match.

----

 ## 🧹 Additional Improvements
-- Null-safe `MatchesAt` implementation
-- Minor cleanup without altering core architecture
+- Added null‑safe match detection
-- Removed obsolete or risky logic
+- Removed or replaced legacy code paths
+- Unified gem spawning through a single API
+- Cleaned up cascade logic for readability and predictability
+- Prepared the project for further extensibility

 ---

-## 🎯 Final Result
+## ✅ Final Result
-All requirements of the technical test have been fully implemented:
-- cascading mechanics,
-- anti-accidental-match system,
-- object pooling,
-- complete bomb mechanics (creation, matching, explosion sequence),
-- staggered drop animations.

-The project now behaves more professionally, remains easy to extend, and feels smooth and responsive during gameplay.
+The project now behaves smoothly and predictably, meets all assignment requirements, and uses a clean, modular architecture.

-Ready for submission.
+This refactored version is easier to work with, easier to debug, and far more suitable for real production feature development.